What Is Photosynthesis? 5 Facts Every O Level Biology Student Must Know

 Why Is Photosynthesis So Important for O Level Biology?

-Understanding what is photosynthesis is not just about memorising an equation.
-It connects directly to several other topics in the O Level Biology syllabus:
+Photosynthesis connects directly to several other topics in the O Level Biology syllabus:

-- Nutrition in plants — photosynthesis is how plants make their own food
+• Nutrition in plants — photosynthesis is how plants make their own food

-- Respiration — glucose produced by photosynthesis is the fuel for cellular respiration
+• Respiration — glucose produced by photosynthesis is the fuel for cellular respiration

-- Ecosystems and food chains — plants as producers depend entirely on photosynthesis
+• Ecosystems and food chains — plants as producers depend entirely on photosynthesis

-- The carbon cycle — photosynthesis removes CO₂ from the atmosphere
+• The carbon cycle — photosynthesis removes CO₂ from the atmosphere

 Fact 1: Photosynthesis Occurs in the Chloroplasts

+Photosynthesis occurs specifically inside chloroplasts, organelles found in the cells of green plant tissue.
+Chloroplasts contain a green pigment called chlorophyll, which absorbs light energy (mainly red and blue wavelengths) to power the photosynthesis reaction.
 This is why leaves are green — chlorophyll reflects green light rather than absorbing it.
 A common exam question asks students to explain why variegated leaves (which have white patches without chlorophyll) cannot photosynthesise in the white areas.

-Fact 2: Light, Carbon Dioxide and Water Are the Three Raw Materials
+Fact 2: Light, Carbon Dioxide, and Water Are the Three Raw Materials

 For photosynthesis to occur, three things must be present:

-- Light energy — absorbed by chlorophyll, provides the energy to drive the reaction
+• Light energy — absorbed by chlorophyll, provides the energy to drive the reaction

-- Carbon dioxide (CO₂) — absorbed from the air through tiny pores called stomata on the leaf surface
+• Carbon dioxide (CO₂) — absorbed from the air through tiny pores called stomata on the leaf surface

-- Water (H₂O) — absorbed from the soil through the roots and transported up the stem
+• Water (H₂O) — absorbed from the soil through the roots and transported up the stem

 Fact 3: Glucose and Oxygen Are the Two Products